Icon, change agent, visionary: Community mourns Dr. Henry Givens

 Givens was pivotal in the effort to get the state to recognize Martin Luther King Jr. Day before it was recognized by the federal government.

-Collins Smith recollected the things Givens did that weren’t publicly lauded, like how he encouraged members of his administrative cabinet to join him in donning aprons and gloves to serve late-night breakfast to students during fall semester finals.
-Or how he participated in homecoming events regardless of his schedule.
+Collins Smith recollected things Givens did that weren’t publicly lauded, like how he encouraged members of his administrative cabinet to join him in donning aprons and gloves to serve late-night breakfast to students during fall semester finals.
+Or how he participated in homecoming events, regardless of his schedule.

 “He was a humble yet fierce leader who served as an example and champion of success for the students who often quipped that someday they wanted to be just like him,” she said.
 “We also know that we will miss him dearly.”

-Michael P. McMillan , chair of the Harris-Stowe State University Board of Regents, said Givens was a dear friend, leader and iconic figure.
-He said he first met the doctor when he was eight years old, running around Harris Stowe University where his mother worked.
+Michael P. McMillan, president of the Urban League of Metropolitan St. Louis and chair of the Harris-Stowe State University board of regents, said Givens was a dear friend, leader and iconic figure.
+He said he first met the doctor when he was eight years old, running around Harris-Stowe where his mother worked.

 (0) comments